Belvedere Medical Centre would like to encourage our patients to sign up to online services due to changes that took effect from 25th may 2018.

 Signing up to GP online services will enable you to use the website for your convenience relieve pressure on reception staff and satisfy GDPR Regulation.

 For patients who are on continuous drug treatments, we can issue repeat prescriptions without the patient needing to visit the doctor or come to surgery every time.
-You can now request repeat prescriptions via patient access or NHS App.
-If you would like to register for this service, please click here or visit our website.
-You can also order repeat prescription via your nominated pharmacist.
+You can now request repeat prescriptions via the NHS App

-If you do not use online services or NHS App to request repeat prescription you must provide repeat prescription slip or your name and address, together with the details of your prescription (copied from the bottle, packet or tube)in writing.
+If you do not use the NHS App to request repeat prescription you must provide repeat prescription slip or your name and address, together with the details of your prescription (copied from the bottle, packet or tube)in writing.
 Always allow 48 hours (two working days) to complete your request.
-Please try not to come to surgery for repeat prescription request.
+For hospital prescriptions allow 72 hours (three working days).

 About Electronic prescriptions